-1. Assembled in two packages due to bulk.
+- 1. Assembled in two packages due to bulk.

-2. Fuzes included in each package.
+- 2. Fuzes included in each package.

-3 General.
+- 3. General.

 - a.
-Accessory items such as priming adapters and detonating cord clips may be added to the package as desired. - b.
+Accessory items such as priming adaptors and detonating cord clips may be added to the packages as desired.

+- b.
 Peculiar non-standard items are added to the list in the theater of operations.